hash-symbol/ical/README.md

 to the relevant Wikipedia article.
 Each DST event's description includes the actual before/after timezone abbreviation and UTC offset (e.g. "PST (UTC-08:00) becomes PDT (UTC-07:00)").

-Solstice/equinox timestamps are calculated directly (Meeus algorithm, not looked up) and are accurate to the second.
-DST transitions come from PHP's own `DateTimeZone::getTransitions()`, so they reflect whatever the server's tzdata says - if a country changes its DST rules, this updates automatically next time tzdata is updated on the host, no code change needed.

 ## License